MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- use API gateway domain by default
 	- can use custom domain
 	- now supports AWS Certificate Manager: free SSL/TLS certs
+	  - AWS Certificate Manager: encrypt traffic in transit, not at rest
 - can enable API **caching** to cache your endpoint's response
 	- can reduce the number of calls made to your endpoint and improve latency of the requests
 	- when enabled, API Gateway caches responses from your endpoint for a specific time-to-live (TTL) period in seconds